-[(CFSW)] (CFPSW):
+(CFPSW):

-- (i) must be 18 years of age or older; and - (ii) have a high school diploma or equivalent; and - (iii) [have personal experience navigating any of the child/family servicing have received certification as a CFSW or CPSW with a family support specialty.] (iv) must have personal experience navigating child serving systems on behalf of their own child.
-Must also have an understanding of how these systems operate in New Mexico; and have received certification as a CFPSW. (v) (b) Minimum staff qualifications for certified youth peer support workers (CYPSW): (i) must be 18 years of age or older; and (ii) have a high school diploma or equivalent; and have personal experience navigating any of the child/family-serving (iii) systems prior to the age of 18 years.
-Must also have an understanding of how these systems operate in New Mexico; and have received certification as a CYPSW.
+- (i) must be 18 years of age or older; and - (ii) have a high school diploma or equivalent; and - (iii) must have lived-experience of being actively involved in raising a child who experienced emotional, behavioral, mental health, or mental health with co-occurring substance use or developmental disability challenges prior to the age of 18 years. - (iv) must have personal experience navigating child serving systems on behalf of their own child.
+Must also have an understanding of how these systems operate in New Mexico; and - (v) have received certification as a CFPSW.
+Minimum staff qualifications for certified youth peer support workers systems prior to the age of 18 years.
+Must also have an understanding of how these systems operate in New Mexico: and